apache/shardingsphere/docs/document/content/features/test-engine/parse-test-engine.en.md

 </parser-result-sets>
 ```

-When these configs are ready, launch the test engine in sharding-core-parse-test to test SQL parse.
+When these configs are ready, launch the test engine in `shardingsphere-sql-parser/shardingsphere-sql-parser-test` to test SQL parse.